-SEMH SEMH SEMH SEMH SEMH SEMH Universal SEN Support EHC Plan EHC Plan EHC Plan EHC Plan Element 1 Element 2 Element 3 Element 3 Element 3 Element 3 Band 1 Band 2 Band 3 Band 4 Positive ethos In need of Active casework Pupil needs to Pupil requires Behaviours can where the nurture group/ with support be withdrawn constant be extreme and curriculum nurturing services frequently even supervision in a unpredictable so promotes programmes when working in small group 2:1 that 2 staff may children's social Pupil requires small groups 1:1 staffing required need to be and emotional Some supervision staffing required at times deployed at development. challenging particularly in at times times for pupil's behaviour is unstructured Learning needs safety and the Behaviour policy evident, and situations or Pupil needs extensive safety of others consistently staff have alternative access to small differentiation to applied additional CPD if activity at group work to engage the Pupil may have necessary to break/lunch build social and pupil. anti-social Staff have deliver the times emotional skills behaviour and appropriate CPD curriculum and access Staff need time require a high to understand Daily learning for for high levels of level of and manage the Needs small interventions example through planning and engagement causes and group social from an adult are a nurture group liaison to deliver with agencies functions of skill/self-esteem required to approach the curriculum such as children's work 3 x weekly sustain peer housing/other behaviour or more /1:1 relationships As in Band 1 Time is needed therapeutic mentoring daily staff need time for staff to work services/youth Access to Wave Staff needed at to engage with a in collaboration offending etc; 2 intervention / A behaviour times to variety of with other targeted support management supervise pupil if professionals schools or to address programme they need to be and agencies to alternative Pupil has a factors devised in withdrawn or address all providers to detailed influencing discussion with withdraws self aspects which meet needs individual under - support services from the contribute to behaviour achievement is implemented classroom pupil's difficulty Pupil may have management consistently. exhibit plan to manage Pupil may have Pupil needs attachment a number of Time for staff to had a high support for most difficulties or aggressive evaluate/plan number of fixed of the day in other mental behaviours programmes term exclusions order to support health need and which can with outside behaviour active casework include agencies Regular review management from a mental restrictive (at least half- and focus on health physical termly) and learning practitioner/ intervention. multi-agency therapist/ working is CAMHS may be counselling A member of needed to involved to service staff is needed problem solve address mental to supervise 1:1 with health needs/ Engagement calming after an family/carers time for staff to with Targeted incident, at and established liaise as Youth Services times, 1:2 consistent necessary may be needed approaches Pupil is in need of A social skills/ therapy/counselli nurturing . ng at least programme is weekly needed, delivered in Needs small small group group or 1:1
+SEMH SEMH SEMH SEMH SEMH SEMH Universal SEN Support EHC Plan EHC Plan EHC Plan EHC Plan Element 1 Element 2 Element 3 Band Element 3 Band Element 3 Band Element 3 1 2 3 Band 4 Positive ethos In need of nurture Active casework Pupil needs to be Pupil requires Behaviours can where the group/ nurturing with support withdrawn constant be extreme and curriculum programmes services frequently even supervision in a unpredictable so promotes when working in small group 2:1 that 2 staff may children's social Some Pupil requires small groups 1:1 staffing required need to be and emotional challenging supervision staffing required at times deployed at times development. behaviour is particularly in at times for pupil's safety evident, and staff unstructured Learning needs and the safety of Behaviour policy have additional situations or Pupil needs extensive others consistently CPD if alternative access to small differentiation to applied necessary to activity at group work to engage the pupil.
+Pupil may have deliver the break/lunch build social and anti-social Staff have curriculum times emotional skills Staff need time behaviour and appropriate CPD and access for high levels of require a high to understand Needs small Daily learning for planning and level of and manage the group social interventions example through liaison to deliver engagement causes and skill/self-esteem from an adult are a nurture group approach the curriculum with agencies such as functions of work 3 x weekly required to арргоаст - housing/other children's or more /1:1 sustain peer As in Dand 1 Time is needed 4 behaviour mentoring daily relationships As in Band 1 staff need time to for staff to work in services/youth Access to Move Otaff magainst st collaboration with offending etc; Access to Wave A behaviour Staff needed at engage with a variety of other schools or ononang oto, 2 intervention / management times to professionals and alternative targeted support programme supervise pupil if professionals and to address factors influencing under - achievement devised in discussion with support services is implemented consistently.
+Time for staff to evaluate/plan programmes with outside agencies they need to be withdrawn or withdraws self from the classroom Pupil may have had a high number of fixed term exclusions Regular review (at least halftermly) and multi-agency working is needed to problem solve with family/carers and established consistent approaches agencies to address all aspects which contribute to pupil's difficulty Pupil needs support for most of the day in order to support behaviour management and focus on learning CAMHS may be involved to address mental health needs/time for staff to liaise as providers to meet needs Pupil may have exhibit attachment difficulties or other mental health need and active casework from a mental health practitioner/ therapist/ counselling service Engagement with Targeted Youth Services may be needed Pupil has a detailed individual behaviour management plan to manage a number of aggressive behaviours which can include restrictive physical intervention.
+A member of staff is needed to supervise 1:1 calming after an incident, at times, 1:2 Pupil is in need with family/carers and established consistent approaches health needs/ time for staff to Targeted Youth Services may be incident, at times, 1:2 Pupil is in need of A social skills/ nurturing programme is needed, therapy/counselli ng at least weekly delivered in small group 1:1 mentoring at times each day 1-1 teaching throughout the day via a highly differentiated curriculum to engage the pupil in learning

-1:1 m nentoring at teaching

-times each day throughout the

-day via a highly

-differentiated

-curriculum to

-engage the pupil

-in learning